JuliaSIMD/LoopVectorization.jl/docs/src/examples/dot_product.md

 Neither GCC nor LLVM use masks (without LoopVectorization's assitance).

-I am not certain, but I believe Intel and GCC check for the vector's alignment, and align them if neccessary.
+I am not certain, but I believe Intel and GCC check for the vector's alignment, and align them if necessary.
 Julia guarantees that the start of arrays beyond a certain size are aligned, so this is not an optimization I have implemented.
 But it may be worthwhile for handling large matrices with a number of rows that isn't an integer multiple of `W`.
 For such matrices, the first column may be aligned, but the next will not be.

 ## Dot-Self